missionpinball/mpf-docs/tutorial/18_attract_mode_light_show.rst

 the ``show_player:`` section of your attract mode config file.

 To do this, move the existing display show to the next line (and indented under the event which triggers it).
-Then add a colon to the end of it, and add the new show below it.
+Then add a colon to the end of it, add the word "play", then on the line below it, add the new show below it.

 OLD: